lacchain/eosio-writer-middleware/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-For more examples, please refer to the [Documentation](https://latamlink.io/docs/eosio)
+For more information, please refer to the [LACChain EOSIO Documentation](https://eosio.lacchain.net/en/docs/eosio)

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/LatamLink/writer-middleware/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/lacchain/eosio-writer-middleware/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing